MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-transform.md

 	rxDataStep(inData=claimsXdf, outFile=claimsTxt, varsToDrop="number",
 	            overwrite=TRUE)

-## Re-Blocking an .xdf File
+## Re-Block an .xdf File

 After a series of data import or row selection steps, you may find that you have an .xdf file with very uneven block sizes.
 This may make it difficult to efficiently perform computations by “chunk.”
-To find the sizes of the blocks in your .xdf file, use *rxGetInfo* with the *getBlockSizes* argument set to TRUE.
+To find the sizes of the blocks in your .xdf file, use **rxGetInf** with the *getBlockSizes* argument set to TRUE.
 For example, let’s look at the block sizes for the sample CensusWorkers.xdf file:

 	#  Re-Blocking an .xdf File